MiodragMTasic/MiodragLearning/Desktop/AI Engineer Roadmap/Library/readme.md

 For more detailed usage instructions and examples, please refer to the documentation of each module.

-## Contributing
+## ID3 Algorithm

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Um.. not great in the current version.
+If you can find the fix feel free to submit a Pull request !

 ## License